AUTUMN TERM INFORMATION

-This page will be updated with the day the children will be doing PE in due course.
-Swimming will be on Tuesday afternoon so please make sure your child has their PE/Swimming kit in school.
+This page will be updated with the day the children will be doing PE and swimming in due course.
+Please make sure your child has their PE/Swimming kit in school.

 Homework will be set each Monday and must be completed by the Friday of the same week.
 You can help with homework but please do not do it for your child.
 Please fill out your child’s reading records when you hear them read each night.
 (Homework is extremely important.
 Please refer to the Oak View homework policy for more information regarding homework.)

 I will always make myself available to discuss your child’s progress and any questions you may have, please do not hesitate to catch me at the end of the day or to arrange another time to meet.